 Soldiers in the American Civil War were thought to suffer from what was then called “irritable heart syndrome” when they exhibited heart palpitations and shortness of breath – something that is now known to be post-traumatic stress disorder.
 This was occasionally treated through the use of opium, whose addictive effects were not yet well understood.
 “Nerve weakness” was its name in the late 1800s when ethyl alcohol and bromide salts were added to the list of treatments.

 This era actually had some benefits for the understanding of anxiety.
 For the first time, men were being recognized as having anxiety-related difficulties too.
-But on the negative side, like many of the other issues related to treating anxiety in these early periods, the treatments on offer were short term “solutions” which ultimately made the situation worse.
+But on the negative side, like many of the other issues related to treating anxiety in these early periods, the treatments on offer were short-term “solutions” which ultimately made the situation worse.

 Early 20th Century: Sterilizing the Psychos

-The Russians seem to have been the first to catch on to the psychological nature of this condition, and began sending psychiatrists off to war along with soldiers to treat them after battle during Russia’s war with Japan in 1904.
+The Russians seem to have been the first to catch on to the psychological nature of this condition, and began sending psychiatrists off to war along with soldiers to treat them after a battle during Russia’s war with Japan in 1904.
 Sedation by way of barbiturates was a popular method of medical treatment at this time.
 Unfortunately, for many years it was also considered appropriate to sterilize anyone suffering from a mental illness in case their condition should be transferrable to children.
-The 1930s saw an interesting mixture of therapies for anxiety, ranging from muscular relaxation techniques to electroshock.
+The 1930s saw an interesting mixture of therapies for anxiety, ranging from muscle relaxation techniques to electroshock.

 Late 20th Century: Modernizing Medicine

 Most modern techniques for treating anxiety came into existence after the 1950s (though during this time muscle relaxation techniques are also frequently used, and even electroshock is occasionally suggested in cases of severe anxiety where patients are at risk of killing themselves).
-Fear exposure therapy was introduced in 1950, which called for patients to be repeatedly exposed to their fear trigger in order for desensitization to occur.
-10 years later there was a realization that anti-depressants could be effective as treatment for anxiety as well as depression.
+Fear exposure therapy was introduced in 1950, which called for patients to be repeatedly exposed to their fear trigger for desensitization to occur.
+Ten years later there was a realization that anti-depressants could be effective as a treatment for anxiety as well as depression.
 The 1980s saw the creation of the term “anxiety disorder,” and in 1990 it was discovered that antidepressant-type drugs worked on anxiety due to depleted numbers of the neurotransmitters responsible for bringing “happy” chemicals dopamine and serotonin to the brain in anxiety patients.

 Today: Looking to the Past

 In the modern day, discoveries continue to be made about the potential presence of predisposal to anxiety on the genetic level.
-In addition to these hyper-modern ideas, therapists are also looking into the past to discover older techniques that may be able to help people without addictive side effects (such as ancient Indian practices of muscle, heart rate and breathing control).
+In addition to these hyper-modern ideas, therapists are also looking into the past to discover older techniques that may be able to help people without addictive side effects (such as ancient Indian practices of muscle, heart rate, and breathing control).
 By drawing inspiration both from the past and from modern technology, today’s scientists come ever closer to figuring out how to effectively (and harmlessly) control anxiety.

 Now we have many effective strategies for stopping anxiety and keeping it from coming back.
-If you're looking for the strategy that's right for you, make sure you take my free 7 minute anxiety test.
+If you're looking for the strategy that's right for you, make sure you take my free 7-minute anxiety test.
 This test will help you learn more about your anxiety and how to stop it.